Probabilistic ODE Solvers for Integration Error-Aware Numerical Optimal Control: Problem formulation

 where the formulas for the smoothing mean~$\xi_\theta(t_i)$ and covariance~$\Lambda_\theta(t_i)$ obtained by the \ac{(I)EKS} can be found in appendix~\ref{sec:smoothing_equations}; the calibration of $\kappa$, in appendix~\ref{sec:calibration}.

-\begin{remark}[Convergence rates and smoothness of control input] When the true solution to \eqref{eq:OCP_continuous_dynamics} is of smoothness $p+1$ for a $p$-times integrated Wiener process prior, probabilistic \ac{ODE} solvers are expected to enjoy a global convergence rate of $\mathcal{O}(\delta^p)$~\citep{kersting_convergence_2020,tronarp_bayesian_2021}, where $\delta \doteq \max \{ \Delta t_i \}_{i=0}^{N-1}$.
+\begin{remark}[Convergence rates and smoothness of control input] When the true solution to the IVP~\eqref{eq:OCP_continuous_initial},~\eqref{eq:OCP_continuous_dynamics} is of smoothness $p+1$, for a $p$-times integrated Wiener process prior probabilistic \ac{ODE} solvers are expected to enjoy a global convergence rate of $\mathcal{O}(\delta^p)$~\citep{kersting_convergence_2020,tronarp_bayesian_2021}, where $\delta \doteq \max \{ \Delta t_i \}_{i=0}^{N-1}$.
 The smoothness of the solution is limited by the smoothness of the vector field \citep{Arnold1992}, which in turn is limited by the design of the control signal.
-Thus, in this paper a sufficiently smooth control function is chosen to guarantee convergence of the desired order. \end{remark}
+Thus, it might be necessary to select a sufficiently smooth control function to guarantee the desired convergence order.